jvmiert/laxo/readme.md

 # Tech to-do
+- For updating products to platforms, on the initial and manual sync, don't automatically override previous state.
+Only override product state after prompting the user for confirmation during a product edit.
+Best way to do this in the SaveOrUpdateProductToStore function, have a parameter that sets to override previous state or keep it intact.
+It would also be good to introduce a manual force "update" or "sync" button to synchorize product information to all platforms (which is where we can prompt the user to override state)
 - The way we store media assets now is silly.
 We are double saving so many images
   - Update Lazada assets saving mechanism
     - Get product images and product description images